-- G. Other requirements.
-In addition to the GMA requirements, the Transportation Element must also comply with Destination 2030.
-Destination 2030 is the transportation element of Vision 2040, the Puget Sound region's growth management, economic, and transportation strategy.
-Destination 2030's seven main transportation strategies are: - 1) Expanded capacity for all transportation modes - 2) Growth and land use opportunities - 3) System management and operations opportunities - 4) Programs to manage future growth of single-occupant vehicle travel - 5) Financial planning and more rational transportation pricing - 6) Improved system safety - 7) Enhanced transportation security
+G. Other requirements.
+In addition to the GMA requirements, the Transportation Element must also comply with the Metropolitan Transportation Plan (MTP).
+The MTP is the transportation element of Vision 2020, the Puget Sound region's growth management, economic, and transportation strategy.
+The MTP's four main transportation policy areas are: